behnazkhoshnood/tadig-restaurant/README.md

 - [W3C CSS Validator](https://en.wikipedia.org/wiki/W3C_Markup_Validation_Service) : [Result](https://validator.w3.org/nu/#textarea)

-- Further the testing of the project has been carried out from the beginning using google developer tools.
+- Further, the testing of the project has been carried out from the beginning using google developer tools.

-- User stories from the UX section that didn't need need usage of javascreept were tested to ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.
+- User stories from the UX section that didn't need usage of javascript were tested to ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

 ### **Testing User Stories from User Experience (UX) Section**